void

 Literature

-Galicia is mentioned first time by the narrator at the start of [I.7].
+Galicia is mentioned for the first time by the narrator at the start of [I.7].
 Here he informs the reader that Austrian forces are fleeing across the river Raba in Galicia.
-Towards the end of the novel, from [III.4] and throughout the unfinished Part Four the plot takes in its entirety place in Galicia.
-Many places in the region are mentioned, or form part of the plot.
+Towards the end of the novel, from [III.4] and throughout the unfinished Part Four, the plot takes place entirely in Galicia.
+Many places in the region are mentioned or form part of the plot.
 The most important of these are Kraków, Sanok, Przemyśl, Lwów and Sokal.
 The plot itself ends in Galicia, near Żółtańce.

 Background

 Galicia was until 1918 an Austrian "Kronland" north of the Carpathians.
-As a political unit it was known as Königreich Galizien und Lodomerien from 1846 until 1918.
+As a political unit, it was known as Königreich Galizien und Lodomerien from 1846 until 1918.
 The population at the time was mixed: Poles, Germans, Jews and Ukrainians were the largest groups.
-Galicia enjoyed a large degree of autonomy and Polish had status as official language within the administration.
+Galicia enjoyed a large degree of autonomy and Polish had status as the official language within the administration.
 The "polonisation" of the region enjoyed support even from the emperor.
-The administrative capital was Lwów which was a Polish enclave in an otherwise Ukrainian dominated region.
+The administrative capital was Lwów, which was a Polish enclave in an otherwise Ukrainian-dominated region.

-From 1918 the region became part of Poland, and in 1939 and it was partitioned between Germany and the Soviet Union.
+From 1918, the region became part of Poland, and in 1939 it was partitioned between Germany and the Soviet Union.
 From 1945 it was split between Poland and the USSR, and from 1991 between Poland and Ukraine.

 Hašek in Galicia

-Apart from his stay during the war the author knew Galicia well from his wanderings after the turn of the century.
-He traveled in the "Kronland" both in 1901 and 1903; more precisely in and around Kraków and Tarnów.
+Apart from his stay during the war, the author knew Galicia well from his wanderings after the turn of the century.
+He travelled in the "Kronland" both in 1901 and 1903; more precisely in and around Kraków and Tarnów.
 He wrote several stories set in the region, two of them with Jewish themes from a town he named Zapustna (not identified).

 Quote(s) from the novel